Azure/supply-chain-office-integration/README.md

 ```
 $ curl https://localhost:8443/api/key
 ```

+## configuration

+To run locally, copy the file `dev.sample.json` in the `config` folder and create a new file called `dev.private.json`.

+Fill in the following values:

+`IBERA_SERVICES_ENDPOINT`: The URL for the iBera services service

+When deploying to production, fill these values in the environment variables.

 ## Deployment

 Run the gulp dist task and provide the URL behind which you are deploying, for example: